 Plus…and I even hate to bring this up because Mrs. TT thinks it jinxes us further… we tend to trigger unseasonably cold weather wherever we go.
 And Lisbon did experience unseasonably colder weather for most of our stay.

 But, and this is a big But, Utah had the worst winter in its history this year with record shattering snowfall.
 And we missed two months of that.
 So I’m absolutely not complaining.

 And we did not let colder-than-expected weather stop us.
 We still had a great time and did, in fact, get to experience the wintertime-quiet-Lisbon we hoped for.
-But the sixth of my Lisbon travel tips is bring some of your warmer clothes if you are visiting in the winter.
+But the sixth of my Lisbon travel tips is bring some of your warmer clothes if you plan on visiting Lisbon in winter.

 Don’t Miss Out on a Day Trip

 I know.
 I already told you that you’ll run out of time trying to see everything in Lisbon.
 But any visitor to Lisbon needs to take advantage of at least one of its many great day trip opportunities.
 This is the seventh of my Lisbon travel tips.
 Because Lisbon is the Capital city, it is very well connected to the rest of the country by a regional train and bus network.
 Day trips from Lisbon are easy.

 Our favorite Lisbon day trip was visiting Sintra.
 Located only 15 miles to the west of Lisbon, and easily reached by train, the whole area surrounding Sintra has been designated as a UNESCO World Heritage Site.